CORRECTED-COVID SCIENCE-Steroid's COVID-19 benefits confirmed; spotlight on immune cells

 Heart disease may underlie mysterious blood findings in COVID-19 patients

 Severe COVID-19 predominantly affects the lungs, but elevated blood levels of troponin, a protein released during heart injury, also are common.
 To learn more, cardiologists in London performed cardiovascular magnetic resonance scans in COVID-19 survivors who had at least mildly elevated troponin levels while hospitalized.
-Among 29 people with no obvious reason for elevated troponin, such as a heart attack, they found two patterns of myocarditis, or heart muscle inflammation.
-In patients with one pattern, heart function seemed unaffected.
+Among 29 people with no obvious reason for elevated troponin, such as a heart attack, they found two patterns of cardiac injury.
+In patients with myocarditis, or heart muscle inflammation, heart function seemed unaffected.
 These patients should undergo cardiology follow-up to monitor for any potential long-term consequences, Dr. Dan Knight of the Royal Free Hospital told Reuters.
 The other pattern, seen in roughly a third of patients, was associated with reduced blood supply to the heart, or ischemic heart disease.
 Many patients in this group "had important coronary artery disease which was previously unknown but required further treatment" that would not have been offered had troponin levels not been investigated, Knight said.
 The main message, Knight added, is that when troponin levels are elevated in COVID-19 patients with no apparent reason, further workup could reveal undiagnosed heart disease. (https://bit.ly/3958hfc)

 Open https://graphics.reuters.com/HEALTH-CORONAVIRUS/yxmvjqywprz/index.html in an external browser for a Reuters graphic on vaccines and treatments in development.